 A glass of IOULIATIKO BOUTARI sweet red wine accompanied by fruits & chocolate Bouquet of Flowers & Rose Petals in the Residence upon arrival Massage 30 min / person Romance Set Menu Dinner with a bottle of wine from the Boutari Estate (Skalani or Fantaxometocho)

 Cooking Lesson - Package No 1: 55 Euros (incl.
 VAT) per person Prior notice required.

 Fried zucchini croquettes "Dakos" rusks, fresh "mizithra" cheese,tomato, olives and capers pesto Vine leaf rolls stuffed with rice Snails cooked the traditional Cretan way “Bourbouristi” Braised pork with groats Sweet “mizithra” soft cheese pies Note: In case snails are not accepted they can be replaced by “Sfougato” traditional omelet with zucchini.

 Cooking Lesson - Package No 2: 55 Euros (incl.
 VAT) per person Prior notice required.

 Fried zucchini croquettes "Dakos" rusks, fresh "mizithra" cheese, tomato, olives & capers pesto Vine leaf rolls stuffed with rice Greek traditional “Mousakas” Sweet tart "patoudo" with dry nuts, cinnamon & glove

 General Notes for Cooking Lessons - Packages 1 & 2:

 Cooking Lesson at the Winery Kitchen, Winery Tour, Wine Tasting & Meal at the Winery Hospitality Venue.

-Cooking Lessons are upon request, with a prior notice - final date & time to be confirmed upon availability.
+Cooking Lessons are upon request, with prior notice - final date & time to be confirmed upon availability.

 Max.
 Number of Persons per lesson: 6